gorango/flowcraft/docs/guide/core-concepts.md

 ## 4. Runtime

 The `FlowRuntime` is the engine that executes a `WorkflowBlueprint`.
 It takes the blueprint and an initial context, then traverses the graph, executing each node in the correct order.
+For production use, you can configure concurrency limits to control resource usage during execution.
 See the [Runtime API docs](/api/runtime) for configuration options.

 The runtime is responsible for:
 -   Managing the workflow's state (the Context).